mongodb-js/boxednode/README.md

   // A list of native addons to link in. addons?: AddonConfig[];

+  // Make sure the binary works for addons that use the `bindings` npm package,
+  // which would otherwise not be compatible with a single-binary model.
+  // By default, this is enabled if any addons are specified and
+  // disabled otherwise.
+  // (This will make `fs.accessSync('/node_modules')` not throw an exception.) enableBindingsPatch?: boolean;

   // A custom hook that is run just before starting the compile step. preCompileHook?: (nodeSourceTree: string, options: CompilationOptions) => void | Promise<void>;
 };